We Can't Stop: Commercial performance

 In the United States, "We Can't Stop" debuted at number 11 on the Billboard Hot 100 with first-week sales of 214,000 downloads.
-In its seventh week on the chart, the track reached number two and remained at that peak for three weeks, but it was blocked off of number one by "Blurred Lines" by Robin Thicke.
-This peak allowed "We Can't Stop" to tie with "Party in the U.S.A." as Cyrus' highest-peaking single in the country at the time until she topped the Hot 100 with "Wrecking Ball".
+In its seventh week on the chart the track reached number two, and remained at that peak for three weeks, but it was blocked off of number one by "Blurred Lines" by Robin Thicke.
+This peak allowed "We Can't Stop" to tie with "Party in the U.S.A." as Cyrus's highest-peaking single in the country at the time until she topped the Hot 100 with "Wrecking Ball".
 As of December 2014, the song has sold 3,280,000 copies in the United States.
 "We Can't Stop" peaked at number three on the Canadian Hot 100, and has been certified quadruple-platinum by Music Canada.

 "We Can't Stop" experienced varying commercial success throughout Europe.
 In the United Kingdom, it debuted at the top of the UK Singles Chart on August 11, 2013 ― for the week ending date August 17, 2013 ― becoming her first top-ten success and number-one hit in Britain.
 She also became the first Disney star to top the charts in that country.
-It has since been certified platinum by the British Phonographic Industry.
+It has since been certified double-platinum by the British Phonographic Industry (BPI).
 "We Can't Stop" peaked at number eight on the Ö3 Austria Top 40.
 It also peaked at numbers 11 and 20 on the Belgian Ultratop in Wallonia and Flanders, respectively.
 "We Can't Stop" charted at number 11 on the Danish Tracklisten, where it was also recognized with a platinum certification for streaming.
 The song charted at number three on the Norwegian VG-lista, and number five on both the Spanish Singles Chart and the Swedish Sverigetopplistan, number seven on the Irish Singles Chart, and number nine in the Czech Republic.
 The track also reached number ten on the Official Lebanese Top 20.

 In other parts of the continent, "We Can't Stop" charted in the lower ends of national record charts.
 The track reached number 15 on the Official Finnish Chart, number 16 on the German GfK Entertainment chart, and number 19 in both Slovakia and on the Swiss Hitparade.
 It peaked at numbers 26, 33, and 48 on the French SNEP, Italian FIMI, and Dutch Single Top 100, respectively.
 In Oceania, "We Can't Stop" peaked at numbers four and one on the Australian ARIA Chart and the Official New Zealand Music Chart, respectively.
-It was certified 5× platinum in the former territory, and platinum in the latter.
+It was certified 7× platinum in the former territory, and 4× platinum in the latter.
 In Asia, the song reached number seven on the Japan Hot 100 and number 29 on the South Korean Circle Digital Chart.